Learn from others’ CRM and Salesforce mistakes

 It’s a very in depth process that requires feedback basically at every step of the way.
 We don’t just build a whole bunch of things without getting feedback.
 So I think when it comes to challenging clients is not being on top of the feedback that we need both from initial requirements and concepts for the system, as well as feedback on what we build out.

-One of the major themes of this conversation is we can automate quite a bit and we can get some good patterns and strategies set up with that automation, but at the end of the day, it all really comes back to you and making sure that all of this stuff is just trying to show off you, your brand and your way of thinking and doing to your prospects, to your clients, to the social, to the digital world out there, so it really is about the synergy in combination.
+And one of the major themes of this conversation is we can automate quite a bit and we can get some good patterns and strategies set up with that automation, but at the end of the day, it all really comes back to you and making sure that all of this stuff is just trying to show off you, your brand and your way of thinking and doing to your prospects, to your clients, to the social, to the digital world out there.
+And so it really is about the synergy in combination.

-We can go and do a lot of amazing work for folks, but it really helps to have a cooperative client so that we can get the job done the way that you want us to get it done.
-And, yeah, thank you very much for all you folks who’ve done that with either my firm or Oliver’s.
+And we can go and do a lot of amazing work for folks, but it really helps to have a cooperative client so that we can get the job done the way that you want us to get it done.
+And, yeah.
+Thank you very much for all you folks who’ve done that with either my firm or Oliver’s.